-- Assess, analyze and synthesize the health status of vulnerable populations. - Identify, develop and manage interventions to promote and protect the health of populations at risk. - Lead and participate in inter-professional efforts to address health inequities with community partners. - Conduct, participate in or apply research which improves the health of a population. - Assess and integrate cultural beliefs and practices into public health interventions. - Develop & apply effective communication strategies across multiple sectors of the community. - Understand the principles of public health ethics and apply them to public health practice. - Apply quality improvement and risk management principles in the development, management and/or evaluation of population health services.
+- Assess, analyze and synthesize the health status of vulnerable populations. - Identify, develop and manage interventions to promote and protect the health of populations at risk. - Lead and participate in inter-professional efforts to address health inequities with community partners. - Conduct, participate in or apply research which improves the health of a population. - Assess and integrate cultural beliefs and practices into public health interventions. - Understand the principles of public health ethics and apply them to public health practice. - Develop and apply effective communication strategies across multiple sectors of the community. - Develop and plan interventions utilizing principles of health systems organization and health care finance to address health disparities. - Apply program planning and quality improvement principles in the development, management and/or evaluation of population health services. - Demonstrate basic skills in development of a grant proposal. - Employ techniques to manage human, fiscal, and other public health resources. - Applies to students who matriculated Fall 2015 and Fall 2016